 After fighting for your country, the last thing you should have to now fight for is your disability benefits.
-That is where the Hankey Law Office comes in.
-The Hankey Law Office was established in 1975 with a strict set of values.
+That is where Hankey Marks & Crider comes in.
+Hankey Marks & Crider was established in 1975 with a strict set of values.
 They believe that everyone deserves respect, compassion, and the ability to present their best legal case possible.
 They strive to treat each client in the same way they would want their own family to be treated if they had to go through this process.

 Appeal a Denied Claim

 If your application for a service connected disability has been denied, the VA provides one year for an appeal.
 An attorney can choose the best appeals track for your specific situation, and help submit and present additional evidence.
 In general, the VA offers three ways to appeal a denial:

 - The Higher-Level Review Lane: This appeal is submitted to a Senior Claims Adjudicator who reviews the existing record.
 New evidence cannot be submitted.